CommerceDataService/developer-site/bestpractices.md

 # Best Practices
 The purpose of this list is to outline some of the qualities and features of some of the best /developer pages in the US government's open data sphere.

-## Brevity
+## Focus
-- Not too wordy
+- Uses clear and concise language
-- Use visuals to communicate and help user navigate
+- Uses visuals to communicate and help user navigate
-- Have only content relevant to developers
+- Has only content relevant to developers

 ## Language
-- Simple up-to-date language that avoids jargon
+- Simple, up-to-date language that avoids jargon

 ## Navigability
 - Minimize number of clicks it takes to get the developer to the page she is looking for